zoejane/rqcli/README.md

 #### `assigned`
 - Command: `rqcli assigned`
-- Description: _Notifies the user of all submissions that are currently assigned to them._
+- Description: _Gets all submissions that are currently assigned to the user._
 - Options: `-n`, `--notify`, uses desktop notifications.

 #### `feedbacks`